U.S. serviceman arrested in connection with fatal Okinawa vehicle crash | The Japan Times

 NAHA, OKINAWA PREF. – A U.S. serviceman found with a blood alcohol content three times the legal limit after a fatal traffic accident in Okinawa Prefecture was arrested Sunday, local police said.

-The 21-year-old marine, who sustained light injuries, was being questioned by police on a voluntary basis after his 2-ton military truck collided with a minitruck at an intersection in Naha at around 5:25 a.m., authorities said.
+Nicholas James-McLean, the 21-year-old marine who sustained light injuries, had earlier been questioned by police on a voluntary basis after his 2-ton military truck collided with a minitruck at an intersection in Naha at around 5:25 a.m., authorities said.

 A witness told police that the military truck had run a red light and hit the minitruck as it was attempting to make a right turn.